Corporate Mentor Program

 Business & Workplace Skills and Best Practices (GEB 3033)

 This course is designed to provide students in the Corporate Mentor Program with the

 opportunity to learn the distinct features of professional development focusing on

 interpersonal communication.
-Students take this course within the Fall of the academic
+Students take this course within the fall semester of

 Negotiations with Dean Moez Limayem